 Annual incentive compensation provides an opportunity for additional earnings.
 An incentive pool is created based upon the Corporation's earnings; each year the Compensation Committee approves a schedule of annual incentive pool funding relative to specified earnings targets.
-The CEO recommends to the Compensation Committee (or the Compensation Administration Committee, in the case of incentive awards intended to qualify under Section 162(m) of the Internal Revenue Code of 1986) incentive awards for each officer based upon an assessment of each officer's contribution over the preceding year. assessment is based upon, among other things, an appraisal prepared annually for each officer on his or her managerial skills and the performance by him or her of assigned responsibilities.
+The CEO recommends to the Compensation Committee (or the Compensation Administration Committee, in the case of incentive awards intended to qualify under Section 162(m) of the Internal Revenue Code of 1986, as amended) incentive awards for each officer based upon an assessment of each officer's contribution over the preceding year.
+The assessment is based upon, among other things, an appraisal prepared annually for each officer on his or her managerial skills and the performance by him or her of assigned responsibilities.
 Before making a recommendation, the CEO discusses such appraisals with other members of senior management and considers these discussions, along with an overall evaluation of corporate performance and industry competitive data.
 The Compensation Committee makes a final determination of awards for all officers, including the CEO, who is assessed by the Compensation Committee using a comparable process established under his Employment Agreement.
-The awards for the other proxy named officers are made by the Compensation Administration Committee based on a pre-established formula in full compliance with Section 162(m) of the Internal Revenue Code.
+The awards for the other proxy-named officers are made by the Compensation Administration Committee based on a preestablished formula in full compliance with Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").